goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 - You can use your own equipment to mine such as CPUs, GPU rigs, ASIC machines or even pool can be made compatiable for **Nicehash** mining if you want to use their hashpower.
 - It can be multiple coin and multi algorithms mining pool as more coins can be added at any stage provided those algo/coins are are supported by the software and your pool server.
 - We do privide maintence service although not much maintence is needed after pool is setup, if you do not touch any exisitng settings etc.
-- Configuration, troubleshooting of servers Linux/Ubuntu and existing pools, such as reject blocks, payouts not working, custom difficulty, vardiff, autoexchange, daemon and any other yiimp pool problems we can fix and make your pool running for smooth mining.
+- Configuration, troubleshooting of servers Linux/Ubuntu and existing pools, such as reject blocks, payouts not working, custom difficulty, vardiff, autoexchange, daemon and any other Yiimp/Miningcore/Nomp pool problems we can fix and make your pool running for smooth mining.
-- Optimize and Tweak server and yiimp software for improved performance.
+- Optimize and Tweak server and Yiimp/Miningcore/Nomp software for improved performance.
 - Any special features or customization also possible at additional cost.

 How Does it Work?